matmaer/chezmoi-mousse/README.md

 - :green_square: Provided by this app
 - :negative_squared_cross_mark: Not in scope
 - :bulb: Follows user config with warning
-- :large_blue_diamond: Checked at app init
+- :large_blue_diamond: the app only runs the chezmoi command
-- :black_circle: Unknown, help wanted or to be documented
+- :black_circle: Under development, help wanted or to be documented

 Top level